dentarg/auth0-blog/_posts/azure-storage.markdown

 ![File Storage Structure](http://bit.ly/2g0xtcp "File Storage Structure")

-Below you will find fragments of code related to Azure File Storage common operations with C#, if you are interested to see all the operations, I invite you to look into this project from GitHub dedicated to [File Storage](https://github.com/vemoreno/FileStorageWithCsharp)
+Below you will find C# code fragments that show common operations on Azure File Storage, if you are interested to see all the operations (set restrictions, access/ copy/ manage shared files), I invite you to look into this project from GitHub dedicated to [File Storage](https://github.com/vemoreno/FileStorageWithCsharp)

 ```C#
 public void Access_the_file_share_programmatically()